sgtp/bh24-data-quality/paper/paper.md

 - **Public**

 ## Relations of a dataset to a purpose
+Another category is in what ways a dataset contributes to answer a business question.
 ### Relatedness
 How the dataset relates to a specific investigation.
 One way to think about this is to have a set of levels by which data assets can be ordered:
 Necessary and sufficient.
 This data asset is all that is needed to clearly address a purpose (e.g.: needs a list of addresses per postcodes in a country, this could be in a single data asset from the government)